a1gemmel/js-uwaterloo-api/README.md

 # UWAPI

 This module is a promise wrapper for the UW OpenData API.
 It's a browser port from the original [node.js wrapper](https://github.com/rvaiya/node_uwapi).
+You probably shouldn't use this in any public application, as doing so would require exposing an OpenData API key to the client.
+I use this exclusively for a display in my home media server, which is not pubically accessable.

 ## Installation